 But this doesn't mean you cannot use glucose for fuel on a keto diet.
 The terms glucose and carbs are often used interchangeable - mainly because glucose is technically a carb, but carbs are not the only way for your body to get glucose.
 Confusing I know!
 Glucose can come from dietary sources (like carbs), but it can also be created from protein and fat through a process called gluconeogenesis.

 It is also important to note that going into ketosis does not eliminate glucose needs entirely.
 Ketones cannot supply 100% of your energy needs and some glucose is still needed to support certain organs and balance blood sugar levels.
-So
+So gluconeogenesis is a desirable process for your survival.

 What is Glycogen?

 Glycogen is the storage form of glucose and plays a key role in performance - especially during anaerobic conditions.
-Glycogen is most easily built up from eating plenty of carbs, but you can also make glycogen from stored protein (amino acids) and potentially fat (glycerol).
-Glucose is produced by the liver using amino acids or glycerol and then delivered to muscles, where it’s stored as glycogen.
+Glycogen is most easily built up from eating plenty of carbs, but you can also make glycogen from stored protein (amino acids) and potentially fat (glycerol) - glucose is produced by the liver using amino acids or glycerol and then delivered to muscles, where it’s stored as glycogen.

 I was training five to six days a week, with three of the days containing some sort of high intensity/interval training and at least two other days with some heavy lifting.
 I found I hit a wall very quickly (within a few days) when working to deplete my glycogen stores.
 And even though I was likely depleted and taking ketone supplements, it took longer than i thought to increase my ketone levels.
 Could it be that my glycogen needs for training were interfering with my ability to get into ketosis?